PlatinumFoxTail/AlgorithmsAI/documents/testing_documentation.md

 ## Sanity check

+Placeholder for sanity check...:
+* description
+* results
+* instructions how to repeat

-Placholder for sanity check results.
-Idea/plan as of 2nd of Feb:
+Initial idea/plan as of 2nd of Feb how to perform sanity check:

 * Simplify the MNIST input images e.g. to 10pixels
 * Set up a simplified network e.g. ready library